johnrkriter/aad-pod-identity-converter/README.md

 # Deprecation Notice
-**With the upcoming changes to the method AKS uses to address permissions of workloads, this tool is no longer relavent.It is being placed on archive 7/26/2022 **
+**Given changes to the method AKS uses to address permissions of workloads, this tool is no longer relavent.It is being placed on archive 7/26/2022**

 # aad-pod-identity-converter
 Read in a list of azure managed identity and convert them to YAML for use with aad-pod-identity